WSU Logo

 Current and Recent Funding

-Integrated approaches to studies of infinite dimensional trait evolution in natural populations. $3,194, NSF Biocomplexity-Incubation (Supplemental Award).
+Integrated approaches to studies of infinite dimensional trait evolution in natural populations. $3,194, National Science Foundation Biocomplexity-Incubation (Supplemental Award).
 PI: R.S.
 Gomulkiewicz; co-PI: P.A.
 Carter.
-(1 time award).

 top of page